faiton713/ABCDdataset/README.md

 # ABCD dataset

 This note describes ABCD (AIST Building Change Detection) dataset.
-This dataset is a new labeled dataset, specifically geared toward constructing and evaluating damage detection systems to identify whether buildings have been washed-away by tsunami.
+This dataset is a new labeled dataset, specially geared toward constructing and evaluating damage detection systems to identify whether buildings have been washed-away by tsunami.
 The paper:

 ## Format